c-h-a-r-l-i-e/partIII-miniproject/submission/code/Readme.md

 - `server_code` : contains the code used to train architectures and perform classification.

 There is also a `utils` fodler - a python module I created to collect code needed to create models I needed and load datasets.

+Due to large file sizes, I have omitted the data and model folders from this code.